Irenexzwen/scRNA-seq-analysis/README.md

 &nbsp;

 All single cell RNA-seq protocols share a common initial step, where **transcribed RNA from cells can be converted to cDNA**.
-The next step is an **amplification**, using molecular biological methods such as polymerase chain reaction (PCR) or in vitro transcription (IVT).
+The next step is **amplification**, using molecular biological methods such as polymerase chain reaction (PCR) or in vitro transcription (IVT).
 The subsequent steps, culminating in **sequencing** allow the expression level of gene products to be quantified.

 Most of these techniques can be categorized either based on  **amplification** method, namely: